seanxiaoxiao/iOSGoogleImageSearch/README.md

 A Google Image Search API.
 Given the keyword, this library can give you a list of the images and their thumbnails.

+I tried to do some monkey business here and it worked.
+To use this library, you don't need to use any appkey.
+The implementation behind the scene is to query from the normal google image search path and then use a dummy webview to hold the results in webpage.
+After this is done, use a javascript to parse the result in the webpage.

 [![CI Status](http://img.shields.io/travis/seanxiaoxiao/GoogleImageSearch.svg?style=flat)](https://travis-ci.org/seanxiaoxiao/GoogleImageSearch)
 [![Version](https://img.shields.io/cocoapods/v/GoogleImageSearch.svg?style=flat)](http://cocoapods.org/pods/GoogleImageSearch)
 [![License](https://img.shields.io/cocoapods/l/GoogleImageSearch.svg?style=flat)](http://cocoapods.org/pods/GoogleImageSearch)